-Across the Peel River, Le Pruneau is a touch of France at a busy Tamworth intersection.
+- Across the Peel River, Le Pruneau is a touch of France in Tamworth.
 As well as hosting an organic market every Saturday, the restaurant makes everything on site, from pastries and cakes to house-cured meats and preserves.

-If you want to spot a real cowboy any time of year, head to The Longyard Hotel, next door to the 12-metre-high Big Golden Guitar.
-The hotel can get jam-packed, as it’s only a stone’s throw from the Australian Equine and Livestock Events Centre, but the bistro pumps out flavoursome steaks with admirable speed.
+- If you want to spot a real cowboy any time of year, head to The Longyard Hotel, next door to the 12-metre-high Big Golden Guitar.
+The hotel is only a stone’s throw from the Australian Equine and Livestock Events Centre, and the bistro pumps out flavoursome steaks with admirable speed.

-The Pig & Tinder Box serves terrific tapas, as well as wood-fired pizza and elegant cocktails (the apple crumble martini is a standout).
+- The Pig & Tinder Box serves terrific tapas, as well as wood-fired pizza and elegant cocktails.

 Places to stay